 Despite all of the tragedy we have experienced this year, extraordinary acts of kindness have been happening worldwide to remind us to stay hopeful!

-As we wrap up the year and usher in a new one that we sure hope will be less eventful than this one has been, let’s look at some 2020 feel-good stories that have come out of our industry!
+As we reflect on the last year and usher in a new one that we sure hope will be less eventful, let’s look at some 2020 feel-good stories that have come out of our industry!

 In Pennsylvania, Nok (aka Chutatip Suntaranon) happily turned her popular restaurant, Kalaya (nominated by the James Beard Foundation as the Best New Restaurant in America), into a soup kitchen, offering “Phamily” meals to unemployed restaurant workers.
 Touched by her kindness, other local restaurants donated their perishable goods to Nok when they were forced to close down to make sure she had all the ingredients she needed to keep going!
 Nok even donated meals to hospital workers, and it’s safe to say they were thrilled to receive them!